Katherine Porter

 Expertise:

-Bankruptcy, commercial law, consumer law, mortgage foreclosure, debt collection, credit and debit cards, empirical studies of legal systems
+Bankruptcy, consumer law, legislation process, statutory interpretation, mortgage foreclosure, debt collection, empirical studies of legal systems

 Background: